Understand Microsoft Teams apps and their capabilities

 Users can view all the apps available in Teams from the Teams apps store in a Teams desktop or web client.
 Users can search by name, browse by category, and browse by apps built for your org and built with Power Platform to discover and install apps in Teams.

 Apps can be pinned to Teams for easy access.
-Users can pin apps on their own if their setup policy allows and if the app is allowed by Teams admin.
+Users can pin apps on their own if their setup policy allows and if an admin allows the app for usage.
 Admins can pin apps and control the behavior of pinned apps, For more information, see app setup policies.

 Users can find and add apps to Teams from the Teams app store.
 They can also add apps directly from the context they're working in, such as chat or channel tab, Teams meeting, or messaging area.
 For more information, see add an app to Microsoft Teams.